Meet the Residents

 Personal Interests: Running, hiking, baking

 Why did you choose to train at Children’s National?
 Children's National has a strong emphasis on clinical training, but also provides opportunities to engage with research and medical education.
-We treat a very diverse patient population, see a wide range of conditions, and have access to every subspeciality within child neurology.
+We treat a very diverse patient population, see a wide range of conditions, and have access to every subspecialty within child neurology.
 Every attending I have worked with has been invested in my learning, and my co-fellows are amazing!

 - Natalie Kukulka